- The 13th of the Sustainable Development Goals (SDGs) addresses climate.

 Source: Draft Climate Change Adaptation and Mitigation Plan, Department of Agriculture, Forestry and Fisheries

 The Draft Climate Change Adaptation and Mitigation Plan, being developed by the Department of Agriculture, Forestry and Fisheries (DAFF), provides an excellent summary of climate change and its multiple effects across the country’s natural resources, agriculture and forestry, and the resulting potential impact on the economy.
 Included in the analysis are the changes that will be effected in each of the major crops and livestock species e.g. changes of where a crop is grown.
+See also the reference to the Handbook for Farmers, Officials and Other Stakeholders on Adaptation to Climate Change in the Agriculture Sector within South Africa under heading 8.

 Several gases in the atmosphere trap energy from the sun – and warm the earth.
 Without this “greenhouse effect” life would not be possible on this planet.
 Our activities over the past two centuries though, especially the burning of fossil fuels like coal and oil, have increased the building up of greenhouse gases in the atmosphere.
 More energy from the sun is being trapped and the earth is becoming warmer.
 “Global warming” refers to this enhanced greenhouse effect.